universe-builders/universe-builders.github.io/void-survivors/finance-plan.md

 There are dozens of appropriate publishers for Void Survivors.
 The best fit is web platform publishers, as they are reportedly underserviced.
 Publishers such as Armor Games and Kongregate frequently publish games that are distributed by their platform, usually with an exclusivity period.

-It would be ideal to approach a publisher once the Alpha milestone has been achieved, which results in a vertical slice deliverable, as this would make the pitch more tangible.
+It would be ideal to approach a publisher once the Multiplayer Prototype milestone has been achieved, which results in a vertical slice deliverable, as this would make the pitch more tangible.

 ----